Back Pain Physical Therapists

 As you regain your strength, you may get new physical therapy exercises and treatments.
 It’s a process.
 As your pain decreases and you feel better, you’re given additional, more difficult exercises to do as part of your rehabilitation plan.

-WHAT ARE THE TYPES OF PHYSICAL THERAPY TREATMENT?
+WHAT ARE THE TYPES OF TREATMENTS FOR BACK PAIN?

 Spinal Manipulation Manual Therapy in Brooklyn, NYC is much more than exercises for your back.
 It’s also more than chiropractic adjustment or massage.